Jump to HeaderJump to Main ContentJump to Footer

 Students applying for direct admission into the nursing program are encouraged to begin working on the Integrative Studies requirements in the Arts and Humanities (IAH) and Social, Behavioral and Economic Sciences (ISS) prior to matriculation at MSU.
 However, these are not prerequisite courses for admission.

 Applicants with fewer than 42 transferable credits may apply for admission to MSU as a prenursing student.
 Prenursing students will have access to the remaining course work required to be eligible to apply to the nursing program.
-For more information on admission to the traditional nursing program, prospective students are encouraged to visit the College of Nursing website.
+Visit the College of Nursing website for more information on admission to the nursing program.

-To be considered for direct admission into the College of Nursing for the BSN for registered nurses program, applicants must have a diploma or associate's degree in nursing, be licensed as a registered nurse to practice in the United States, and have a minimum overall GPA of at least 3.0.
+To be considered for direct admission into the College of Nursing for the online nursing program, applicants must have a diploma or associate's degree in nursing, be licensed as a registered nurse to practice in the United States, and have a minimum overall GPA of at least 3.0.
 Students should also have completed the prerequisite courses for the nursing program listed below by the start date of the program.

 Students applying for direct admission into the nursing program are encouraged to complete the Integrative Studies requirements in the Arts and Humanities (IAH).
 However, these are not prerequisite courses for admission.